EricZinda/docsproto/devhowto/devhowtoMRS.md

 The final interpretations of a phrase are called "well-formed MRS trees".
 The MRS document doesn't pick a primary interpretation by choosing a specific tree, it provides the rules for building *all of them*.
 That's what "underspecified" means. `Every book is in a cave` could mean "all books are in the same cave" or "every book is in a (possibly different) cave".
 Given just the phrase, it isn't clear which the use intended, so the MRS provides all the alternatives.
 Context (which the MRS doesn't have) usually helps to decide which is meant.

-We'll go through the entire document in detail, but as an overview: The list of predicate-logic-like predications in provided in the `RELS` section of the MRS document:
+This section will go through the entire MRS document in detail, but as an overview: The list of predicate-logic-like predications in provided in the `RELS` section of the MRS document:
 ~~~
 ...